storm-coder-dojo/activities/_python/snake.md

 and finally remove the end of the snake (`pop`).
 This should leave us with a snake of the same length (currently one square), but that has moved one square forward.

+Try running your program.
+Use the arrow keys to change direction.
+After clicking run, you will need to click on the output window so that the program can start listening for your keypresses.

 ## 4-- Check for the edge of the screen

 Our game finishes if the head of our snake goes off of the screen.
 We can do this with a simple check in our